-Vegetables are the mainstays of our garden.
+Vegetables are the mainstays of our gardens– and our dinner table.
 Leafy greens and root vegetables in spring give way to heat-loving tomatoes and peppers in the summer, followed by cabbage, squash, and more root vegetables in the fall.

 Annual, 1-2’.
 60 days.
 Well-drained soil and full sun.
 Dark-green, wavy round leaves with tender whitish-green stems.
 Plant every 12-18” in rows at least 18” apart.
 Collards can be continuously harvested spring thru fall, or new plants can be started in the fall for overwintering.
 Plants can be impacted by cabbage moths.
 Remove cabbageworms by hand or cover with a light fabric to prevent moths from laying eggs.
 Collards are delicious in stir fries, sautéed with garlic and olive oil, or simmered in a pot with bacon.